 It took more than 60 hours for EDW’s Tyler Walsh and Director of Marketing, Cody Chomiak to assemble over 10 different LEGO City sets, including a dairy farm, a cone factory and an urban park.

 A stop motion video uses 15 different frames (photos) per second.
 This meant creating 15 different poses for every one second of video that you watch.
-The final result includes over 2,000 individual photographs.
+The final result includes more than 3,000 individual photographs.

 To help people learn more about economic development, EDW worked with local educators to put together a Teacher’s Toolkit including a lesson plan, a how-to-guide for stop motion video, Winnipeg trivia and factoids.